gojakuch/dynamic-rule-cellular-automata/README.md

 ### Config
 All the configurations to select a specific automaton can be accessed in the first block of code.
 ## License
 The code of the experiment is provided under the MIT license.
-Please, leave a credit to me (Atell Krasnopolski) and this repository, in case you use this software as a tool for your experiments/research or if you develop or mention any of my ideas presented here (specific implementation of dynamic rule cellular automata, bit shift on rules, etc).
+Please, leave a credit to me (Atell Krasnopolski) and this repository, in case you use this software as a tool for your experiments/research or if you develop or mention any of my ideas presented here (specific implementation of higher-order rules on cellular automata, bit shift on rules, etc).
+It would also be nice of you if you notified me of your work, I would be happy to hear about my ideas being continued by someone else.
 ## Examples
 40+
 ![40+](img/40+.png)